 - 10.2 "Recreations/Replicas" may use the period correct aerodynamic spoilers, air ducts, scoops and blisters, period type Group 2 wheel spat may be fitted to the appropriate car.
 For Group 4 & 5 cars, the period homologated wheel arch and width is permitted.
-No wings allowed. - 10.3 The interior floor pan must remain as per the standard production dimensions, but badly rusted parts may be replaced with the same material and must remain as per the original floor pan dimensions. - a) The standard gearbox tunnel must be retained but may be widened with only the minimum requirement to fit the gearbox. - 10.4 Replacement of original wheel arch interiors or transmission tunnels with box structures is not permitted, unless homologated. - 10.5 The wheel arch fender pressing may be flared to a maximum of 50mm from the widest standard fender pressing measurement without OEM fender attachments.
-The wheel arch must cover the upper third of the wheel (measured horizontally above the hub centerline) when viewed from above. - a) The total body width may not be increased by more than 100mm, except in the case of Group 5 replica's where 140mm is allowed. - 10.6 Panels of a glass fibre material, if approved on application to the controllers, may be used to replace metal panels.
-Fibre glass replacement panels are restricted to bonnets, boots, and front fenders. - a) The original boot and bonnet fasteners may be removed.
-The bonnet and boot shut lines must be as in production. - 10.7 Bumpers and embellishers may be removed, but headlamps and rims, tail lamps and radiator grilles must remain as standard for the model. - 10.8 Paint work must be of the era and no day glow base colours, patterned paint or patterned vinyl is allowed. - 10.9 Cars must be fitted with at least one internal mounted and one externally mounted rear view mirror. - 10.10 Rear engine cars with front mounted radiators may modify the front lower valance to accommodate the radiator. - 10.11 Front engine cars may have openings in the front lower valance directly ahead of the radiator to aid cooling providing that the air flow through the openings is directed through the water and/or oil cooler radiator and serves no other purpose. - 10.12 All rear engine cars may have raised bonnets to aid engine cooling. - 10.13 Front engine cars may raise the rear section of the bonnet to a maximum of 25mm above the shut line to aid cooling. - 10.14 Ford Escort Mk1 4-door bodies can be converted to 2-door bodies.
+No wings allowed. - 10.3 The interior floor pan must remain as per the standard production dimensions, but badly rusted or damaged parts - may be replaced with the same material and must remain as per the original floor pan dimensions. - a) The standard gearbox tunnel must be retained but may be widened with only the minimum requirement to fit the gearbox. - 10.4 Replacement of original wheel arch interiors or transmission tunnels with box structures is not permitted, unless homologated. - 10.5 The wheel arch fender pressing may be flared to a maximum of 50mm from the widest standard fender pressing measurement without OEM fender attachments.
+The wheel arch must cover the upper third of the wheel (measured horizontally above the hub centreline) when viewed from above. - a) The total body width may not be increased by more than 100mm, except in the case of Group 5 replica's where 140mm is allowed. - 10.6 Panels of a glass fibre material, if approved on application to the controllers, may be used to replace metal panels.
+Fibreglass replacement panels are restricted to bonnets, boots, and front fenders. - a) The original boot and bonnet fasteners may be removed.
+The bonnet and boot shut lines must be as in production. - 10.7 Bumpers and embellishers may be removed, but headlamps and rims, tail lamps and radiator grilles must remain as standard for the model. - 10.8 Paint work must be of the era and no day glow base colours, patterned paint or patterned vinyl is allowed. - 10.9 Rear engine cars with front mounted radiators may modify the front lower valance to accommodate the radiator. - 10.10 Front engine cars may have openings in the front lower valance directly ahead of the radiator to aid cooling providing that the air flow through the openings is directed through the water and/or oil cooler radiator and serves no other purpose. - 10.11 All rear engine cars may have raised bonnets to aid engine cooling. - 10.12 Front engine cars may raise the rear section of the bonnet to a maximum of 25mm above the shut line to aid cooling. - 10.13 Ford Escort Mk1 4-door bodies can be converted to 2-door bodies.

-11. INTERIOR AND GLASSWORK
+11. INTERIOR AND CLASSWORK

-- 11.1 Windscreens and side windows may be replaced with polycarbonate (Lexan) providing the front windscreen is not less than 5mm thick. - 11.2 Original dashboards or a Controller's approved replica must be retained and instrumentation may have analogue or digital display. - 11.3 Interior door panels must remain; however original material may be replaced with aluminium. - 11.4 Carpets, under felt, sound deadening material, headlining, interior trim, front and rear parcel shelves, Centre consoles, heaters, interior ventilation systems, front and rear passenger seats and boot compartment trim may be removed. - 11.5 Driver's seat is free subject to MSA requirements and the driver must be located entirely to one side of the centre line of the car.
+- 11.1 Windscreens and side windows may be replaced with polycarbonate (Lexan) providing the front windscreen is not less than 5mm thick. - 11.2 Original dashboards or a Controller's approved replica must be retained, and instrumentation may have analogue or digital display. - 11.3 Interior door panels must remain; however original material may be replaced with aluminium. - 11.4 Carpets, under felt, sound deadening material, headlining, interior trim, front and rear parcel shelves, Centre consoles, heaters, interior ventilation systems, front and rear passenger seats and boot compartment trim may be removed. - 11.5 Driver's seat is free subject to MSA requirements, and the driver must be located entirely to one side of the centre line of the car.